-In fixed cells, actin structures can be visualized by actin antibodies (1, see protocol below), fluorescent phalloidins (2, see protocol below), or electron microscopy (3).
+In fixed cells, actin structures can be visualized by fluorescent phalloidins (2, see protocol below), actin antibodies (1, see protocol below), or electron microscopy (3).
 Correctly designed fluorescent phalloidins only binding to the native quaternary structure of F-actin and therefore have a low background.
 To create the correct fixation conditions for phalloidin binding paraformaldehyde must be used as the fixative because it retains the quanternary protein structure which is necessary for high affinity.
 Methanol destroys the native conformation and hence is not suitable for actin staining with phalloidin.
 Antibodies recognize both monomer and polymer (filamentous or F-actin) actin and hence tend to have a high background compared to probes that bind only F-actin, but are compatible with methanol fixation and may be useful when co-staining antibodies requiring methanol fixation.

 Fluorescent phalloidins vary greatly in their staining characteristics because of their structure, for example a positively or negatively charged fluorescent dye will create higher backgrounds by binding non-specifically through ionic interactions with other proteins.
 The Acti-stain series of dyes are non-ionic and therefore create very low backgrounds, they can even be used without washing steps after the staining procedure.
 Another aspect for low background fluorescence and increased brightness is the amount of quenching that is caused by the close proximity of the dye to phalloidin (4) or dye to actin (5).
 We have screened many combinations of dye and linker and created the optimal combinations which allows brightness to remain as high as the original fluorescent dye.

 Acti-stain Dye Properties